DevBahl/Covid19Tracker/README.md

 6) Safety Measures
 7) For Verification of User, phone verification is done via OTP

-To download and try the application please visit the link below: https://drive.google.com/open?id=13f6iJoe7LyVHi8a-kEGum9OBJwENiA0g
+To download and try the application please visit this link: https://drive.google.com/open?id=13f6iJoe7LyVHi8a-kEGum9OBJwENiA0g